 This article will give you a full guide on how to run a paid subscription business on Telegram in minutes.

 What is a Telegram Subscription?

-A Telegram subscription is similar to any other digital or social media subscription or following.
-Think of the accounts you subscribe to on YouTube or follow on Instagram and TikTok.
-You receive updates when there is new content and are able to see the public posts and uploads from that user.
+A Telegram subscription is like other online subscriptions or followings, like on YouTube, Instagram, or TikTok.
+You get updates when there's new content and can see the public posts and uploads from that user.

 How can I create a Telegram Subscription?

 InviteMember helps businesses create subscription services on Telegram and makes it easy.
 Here is a step-by-step guide to show how it works when setting up a Telegram subscription.

 - After downloading the Telegram app, open @InviteMemberBot in Telegram and click Start.
 You can then 'add' a project.
 The name of your project is what clients see when they get messages from your subscription, so choose a name that makes sense and relates to your business.